martindevans/martindevans.me/japan2014.md

 ### Hiroshima

-We changed it up a little in Hiroshuma and stayed in a guest house 25 minutes out of the city by bus.
+We changed it up a little in Hiroshima and stayed in a guest house 25 minutes out of the city by bus.
 It was a great place with a friendly host and it was nice to escape to the countryside a little after the crowds in Kyoto.
 After we left Hiroshima we stopped off on the way to visit an island which used to be used for making chemical weapons (before and during WWII).
 The island is abandoned now and nothing lives there except rabbits!
 With no predators to stop them there are just rabbits *everywhere*!

 {% for num in (0..72) %}
 {% capture thumb %}/assets/Japan/Hiroshima/thumb-{{ num }}.jpg{% endcapture %}